nattergabriel/mcq-pipeline/README.md

    - The weighted average score across all evaluation metrics must be ≥ 1.5
    - No individual metric score can be 0

+   **Notes:**
+   - The exported questions will be categorized by their source PDF filename in Moodle, so choosing descriptive and properly formatted filenames for your input PDFs is recommended.
+   - In the generated and evaluated JSON files, the correct answer is always listed first.
+However, when imported into Moodle, the answer options are automatically shuffled.

    ```bash
    python main.py export
    ```